CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 ### 2 7 Insufficient monitoring and detection procedures

 The monitoring of operating states of the process to be automated is an essential function of industrial control systems.
 For example, warnings that are relevant to the process (eg if levels are exceeded) and technical parameters (eg temperatures, valve positions) are displayed.
-On the other hand, there is often a lack of adequate monitoring of the supporting IT infrastructure.
+In contrast, there is often a lack of adequate monitoring of the supporting IT infrastructure.

 If unusual or security-relevant events of such operating environments are not or only insufficiently monitored, attempts to attack, network bottlenecks or foreseeable failures can not be detected early.